- In case of a positive self-test, the student must NOT come to school. Confirmation with a laboratory test (rapid or PCR) is required.

 A school class will suspend its face-to-face operation and online learning will be provided when laboratory-confirmed cases are detected in 50% 1 of its students.

-For unvaccinated students, documentation of a negative self-test (up to 24 hours prior) twice a week, Tuesdays and Fridays is required.
+Yes, unvaccinated/vaccinated students are required to have documentation of a negative self-test (up to 24 hours prior) twice a week, Tuesdays and Fridays.

 You have to visit the pharmacy and get free self-tests using your child’s Social Security Number (AMKA Number).
 If you do not have an AMKA number, you have to visit the nearest Citizenship Office (KEP) in order to issue a temporary AMKA number (PAMKA).